-It’s not in your head — in fact, that nagging, office-related pain can slow you down even when you’re away from work.
-Poor workplace posture and repetitive movements lead to musculoskeletal disorders such as carpal tunnel syndrome, tendinitis, rotator cuff injuries and epicondylitis — elbow and muscle strain on the lower back.
+It’s not in your head — in fact, that nagging, office related pain can slow you down even when you’re away from work.
+Poor workplace posture and repetitive movements can lead to musculoskeletal disorders such as carpal tunnel syndrome, tendinitis, rotator cuff injuries and epicondylitis — elbow and muscle strain on the lower back.
 Many of these conditions can be prevented, or the pain can be reduced, with ergonomic corrections.

 Additionally, government resources are available through the Occupational Safety and Health Act of 1970 (OSHA).
-OSHA provides detailed information about musculoskeletal disorders in the workplace and has trained professional who can “fit the workplace to the worker” by finding solutions to reduce and eliminate pain.
+OSHA provides detailed information about musculoskeletal disorders in the workplace and has trained professionals who can “fit the workplace to the worker” by finding solutions to reduce and eliminate pain.

 A third option is to consult with a physical therapist who can identify the factors that led to your injury.
 A physical therapist will develop a treatment plan that helps you build strength and reduce pain.

-Have an Ergonomic Evaluation
+Have an ergonomics evaluation

-In a typical office evaluation, the consultant will evaluate your chair, desk, keyboard, mouse, monitor, and lighting to help you find the optimal working position.
+In a typical office evaluation, the consultant will evaluate your chair, desk, keyboard, mouse, monitor and lighting to help you find the optimal working position.

-The following are common ergonomic adjustments that can help you work smarter and pain-free:
+The following are common ergonomic adjustments that can help you work smarter and pain free:

-- Set your monitor just beyond arms’ reach with a comfortable line of vision and align your monitor, keyboard and body.
+- Set your monitor just beyond arm’s reach with a comfortable line of vision and align your monitor, keyboard and body.

 - Check the height of your monitor; raise or lower as needed so that the top third is viewable by looking straight ahead.